grafana/agent/docs/sources/flow/reference/stdlib/coalesce.md

 `coalesce` takes any number of arguments and returns the first one that isn't null, an empty string, empty list, or an empty object.
 It is useful for obtaining a default value, such as if an environment variable isn't defined.
-The last argument is always returned, if there is no other non-empty or non-zero argument.
+If no argument is non-empty or non-zero, the last argument is returned.

 ## Examples